2020 Rolex Paris Masters – Doubles

 Félix Auger-Aliassime and Hubert Hurkacz defeated Mate Pavić and Bruno Soares in the final, 6–7(3–7), 7–6(9–7), [10–2], to win the doubles title at the 2020 Paris Masters.
+They saved five championship points en route to their first doubles title as a team.

 Pierre-Hugues Herbert and Nicolas Mahut were the defending champions, but lost in the quarterfinals to Łukasz Kubot and Marcelo Melo.

 Seeds

 All seeds receive a bye into the second round.